-Jack and I spent a few days in Gili Trawangwan last November.
-It’s part of a small chain of islands, and while we were planning the trip, most blogs and YouTube videos said they were a must-see.
-We booked a cool looking AirBnB and said, “What the hell, why not?”
+I spent a few days in Gili Trawangwan last November.
+It’s part of a small chain of islands, and while I was planning the trip, most blogs and YouTube videos said they were a must-see.
+I booked a cool looking AirBnB and said, “What the hell, why not?”

-It was a bit of a process to get to our fast boat from Ubud, because of a small miscommunication hiccup.
-We had a really nice taxi driver that booked it to get us there.
+It was a bit of a process to get to the fast boat from Ubud, because of a small miscommunication hiccup.
+I had a really nice taxi driver that booked it to get us there.
 The fast boat was actually a fun ride.
 There was a movie showing below the deck, but we went up top to watch the scenery instead.
 I swear, the sun was on a new level in Indonesia.
-He was burned in like five to ten minutes.

-When we got to the island, the Namaz Prayers were playing over loudspeakers.
+When I got to the island, the Namaz Prayers were playing over loudspeakers.
 I’m pretty sure the majority of Indonesia’s population is Muslim, so there’s praying five times a day toward Mecca.
-We walked through the back alley ways and dirt roads absolutely lost trying to find our AirBnB.
+I walked through the back alley ways and dirt roads absolutely lost trying to find our AirBnB.
 It was like being in a different world.

-First observation once we got used to the loudspeakers?
+First observation once I got used to the loudspeakers?
 The roads weren’t asphalt.
 Next observation?
 No cars.
 Third observation?
 Watch out for the horse drawn carriages.
-They had bells attached to them, and we could always hear the hooves before they were anywhere close to us, but damn they were fast.
+They had bells attached to them, and I could always hear the hooves before they were anywhere close to us, but damn they were fast.

-We biked or walked everywhere.
+I biked or walked everywhere.
 There were a ton of bars, restaurants, and clubs right next to where the fast boat dropped us off.
-Jack wanted to explore, so I think we walked maybe a mile or two that first afternoon just to see what we could see.
-We got some burgers and took in our surroundings.
+I think I walked maybe a mile or two that first afternoon just to see what I could see.
+I got some burgers and took in our surroundings.

 One things that was hilarious?
 There were signs everywhere saying “magic mushrooms”.
 I’m not exaggerating, just about every bar offered them in shakes or just by themselves.
 I can’t say that I’ve ever seen that before.